MultiSafepay/docs/content/getting-started/payment-methods.md

 This overwrites your global selection.
 Only the payment methods selected for the site will then be available.
 3. Select the checkbox for the payment method, and then click **Save changes**.

-**Tip: if you do not set site-specific methods, the global configuration will be applied.**
+**💡 Tip**: if you do not set site-specific methods, the global configuration will be applied.

 💬  **Support:** If the payment method isn't visible in your dashboard, email [support@multisafepay.com](mailto:support@multisafepay.com)